COURSE DESCRIPTION

 • Steg, L., Vlek, C. 2009: Encouraging pro-environmental behaviour: An integrative review and research agenda.
 Journal of environmental psychology 29.

 • Špes, M. 1998: Degradacija okolja kot dejavnik diferenciacije urbane pokrajine.
 Geographica Slovenica 30.
-Ljubljana.
+Ljubljana

 Objectives and competences:

 The main objective of the course is to introduce the student to selected topics from researching human-environment relations.
-During the course, students will gain the following competences:

 • understanding the role of human behaviour in generating and solving contemporary environmental problems,